What are Cast Iron Radiators?

 The main benefit of cast iron radiators is that it remains warm much longer than aluminum radiators and other radiators made from more conductive metals.
 Cast iron takes a long time to heat up, but after it reaches a high temperature it takes much longer to cool back down again.
 That means that rooms are heated more evenly by cast iron radiators than they are aluminum radiators.

-When looking for a radiator that’s going to last, there’s nothing better than a cast iron solution.
+When looking for a radiator that is going to last, there is nothing better than a cast iron solution.
 Cast iron radiators are big and solid.
-They aren’t subject to denting or other potential damages like other radiator types are.
+They are not subject to denting or other potential damages like other radiator types are.
 They also rarely rust within and even if they rust on the outside they can easily be refinished and made to look like new once again.

 Radiators in general are highly reliable, but cast iron radiators take that reliability to a whole new level.
-They’re thicker and more solid than most radiators.
-There really isn’t much that can break on a cast iron radiator and as long as the valves and other parts of the system are maintained regularly you should expect it to continue functioning properly for longer than most furnaces or other more modern heat sources on the market today.
+They are thicker and more solid than most radiators.
+There really is not much that can break on a cast iron radiator.
+As long as the valves and other parts of the system are maintained regularly you should expect it to continue functioning properly for longer than most furnaces or other more modern heat sources on the market today.

 Steam radiator systems are known for being noisy.
 Hisses, knocking noises and groans are all common with this type of system.
 Most of those noises are eliminated by a cast iron radiator.
-Cast iron doesn’t suffer from as much expansion and contraction as the lighter-weight solutions do.
+Cast iron does not suffer from as much expansion and contraction as the lighter-weight solutions do.

 Anchored for Safety